esl/MongooseIM/doc/modules/mod_muc_light_commands.md

-# MongooseIM's light multi-user chat commands set
+# MongooseIM's multi-user chat light commands set

 ## Purpose
-This is a set of commands, providing actions connected with multi-user chat (light) features.
+This is a set of commands, providing actions connected with multi-user chat light features.
 It is currently used to provide commands used for exposing REST API for managing rooms.

 ## Configuration